mkholjuraev/pdf-generator/README.md

-# pdf-generation-service
+# pdf-generation

-`pdf-generation-service` is a NodeJS based service that is responsible for generating a PDF Report.
+`pdf-generation` is a NodeJS based service that is responsible for generating a PDF Report.